mehmet-tr/cryptographer.py/libcryptographer.md

 ```

 __Phase1__ <br \>
-Phase 1 encrypts every character in the message by shifting it through the UTF-8 alphabet by a number derived from the character of the hashed password for the current round and the nonce.
+Phase 1 encrypts every character in the message by shifting it through the UTF-8 alphabet by a number derived from modulus of the product of the ordinal place of the character of the hashed password which corresponds to the location of the letter being encrypted (when the password is repeated to be as long as the text) and product of the nonce multiplied by the round number with the Unicode character set.

 ```python
     def phase1(this, password, nonce, rnum, message, decrypt=False): rnonce = rnum * ord(nonce)